Zizou Bergs: 2024: French Open debut, top 65

 In April, Bergs won his first match of the season on the ATP Tour in Houston, defeating qualifier Patrick Kypson in the first round, before losing to top seed and eventual champion Ben Shelton in the second round.
 Bergs then reached back-to-back finals on the ATP Challenger Tour, in Sarasota where he lost to Thanasi Kokkinakis and in Tallahassee where he defended his title and defeated Mitchell Krueger to win his eighth Challenger title.

-He received a wildcard for the main draw at the Madrid Open, where he made his debut but lost in the first round to Luca Van Assche.
+Bergs received a wildcard for the main draw at the Madrid Open, where he made his debut but lost in the first round to Luca Van Assche.

 In May, Bergs qualified for the main draw of the Italian Open, where he lost to Rafael Nadal in the first round.

 Ranked No. 102, Bergs made his French Open debut after qualifying for the main draw.
 He upset 24th seed Alejandro Tabilo for his first win at a Major and defeated Maximilian Marterer to reach the third round of a Major for the first time where he lost to 10th seed Grigor Dimitrov.
 As a result, he reached the top 85 in the rankings on 10 June 2024.

 In the beginning of the grass court season he entered the main draw of the Rosmalen Open as a lucky loser and defeated local wildcard Tim van Rijthoven, before losing to top seed Alex de Minaur in the second round.
 He also entered the main draw at the Wimbledon after qualifying but lost to Arthur Cazaux in five sets with a super tiebreaker in the fifth.
 As a result, he reached the top 75 in the singles rankings on 15 July 2024.

 At the US Open, Bergs also played a first round match with a super tiebreaker in the fifth, but won it this time defeating Pavel Kotov.
 He lost his next match against 31st seed Flavio Cobolli.

 In October, Bergs reached the quarterfinals at the European Open in Antwerp with wins over Facundo Díaz Acosta and fourth seed Sebastián Báez, before his run was ended by eighth seed Marcos Giron.
 The following month, ranked No. 61, Bergs also made it through to the quarterfinals at the Moselle Open, defeating lucky loser Manuel Guinard and Hugo Gaston.
 Bergs lost in the last eight to Cameron Norrie.